 Monica Cole Research Grant recipients

 Traditionally, conservation response has been hindered by poor understanding of the biological consequences of large changes in temperature and precipitation.
-To address this important knowledge gap, this project will pioneer the investigation of the vegetation response of Southeast Asian lowland rainforests to past rainfall shifts, and apply findings toward advancing modeling predictions of rainforest dynamics under future climate scenarios.
+To address this important knowledge gap, this project pioneered the investigation of the vegetation response of Southeast Asian lowland rainforests to past rainfall shifts, and applied findings toward advancing modeling predictions of rainforest dynamics under future climate scenarios.

 The project aimed to meet the needs defined by the Indian Government in its Fourth National Report to the Conservation of Biodiversity and of its working party the Western Ghats Ecology Expert Panel (WGEEP) to establish baseline data for the designation of areas for protection.